Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

+        2. As the site in its current state is primarily information based - social media is essential.
+Therefore social media links have been placed at the top to allow users to navigate to them without missing them or having to search for them.

-        2. Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
-This is to ensure the user does not feel entrapped and always has a link to coonect to without having to scroll back upto the navigation bar.
+        3. Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
+This is to ensure the user does not feel entrapped and always has a link to connect to without having to scroll back upto the navigation bar.

-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        4. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

 ### Further Testing

 -   The Website was tested on Google Chrome, Firefox and Safari browsers.

--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and site has been designed to be responsive on devices with minimum 240px width upto desktop.
+-   The website was viewed on different devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and site has been designed to be responsive on devices with minimum 240px width upto desktop.

+-   The website was also viewed on a variety of different devices through Chrome Developer Tools.

 -  Testing was done to ensure that all pages were linking correctly.